ra312/bitrecs-subnet/README.md

 </div>

 ## Introduction
-Bitrecs is a novel [recommendation engine](https://www.perplexity.ai/search/recommendation-engine-NpaNi7MHQ5OFA.btgIQ4QQ) built on the Bittensor network.
+Bitrecs is a novel <a href="https://www.perplexity.ai/search/recommendation-engine-NpaNi7MHQ5OFA.btgIQ4QQ" target="_blank">recommendation engine</a> built on the Bittensor network.
 Our implementation provides a framework for serving e-commerce recommendations via the latest LLMs.
 Miners are encouraged to experiment with their own implementations to improve latency and quality.

 ## Goal
 **Maximize sales for online retailers (merchants)**